 Depending on the installed battery system, battery power monitoring and control for battery charging and inverter output is provided by an easy-to-use battery monitor and smart-controller.

 • High-output Alternator

 While operating the vehicle, battery system charging is provided by a second, high-output alternator.
-Depending on the system, the installed alternator's output is rated at either 170 Amps or 280 Amps.
+The installed alternator's output is rated for 170 Amps.

-• Auto-start Charging Module (optional with select systems only)
+Auto-start Charging Module (optional with select systems only)